1414213/scwin2/README.md

 "AsClicks": true,
 "IsContinuous": false
 ```
-Scrolls the mouse wheel when pressed.  `Amount` specifies the amount to scroll.  `AsClicks` specifies whether or not `Amount` represents clicks of the mouse wheel.  `IsContinuous`, when set to false, will simulate input once for every press of the button.
-When set to true holding the button will continuously scroll the mouse wheel; while held input is sent 100 times per second.
+Scrolls the mouse wheel when pressed.  `Amount` specifies the amount to scroll.  `AsClicks` specifies whether or not `Amount` represents clicks of the mouse wheel.  `IsContinuous` will continuously scroll the mouse wheel while held when true and scroll a distance of one `Amount` when pressed when false.
+While held and `IsContinuous` is true input is sent 100 times per second.

 ### ButtonTemporal
 ```